Colfax Avenue: 1890–1910: Conversion to denser housing

+1910–1940: Automobiles and commerce

+The development of East Colfax was significantly influenced by the automobile, with the number of cars increasing exponentially from the mid-1910s to the 1920s.
+Increasing traffic led to the corridor becoming more commercial and the street was paved sometime prior to 1920.
+It part of the transcontinental U.S. Route 40 in the mid-1920s.
+Various groups sought to make East Colfax the best road in the state, transforming it into the gateway to Denver for tourists visiting by automobile from the East.
+It remained the gateway to Denver until i-70 was built in the 1950's.

+Denver's 1925 zoning code designated most of East Colfax as commercial or business, and the city's 1929 Master Plan acknowledged its transformation from a residential street to a business artery.
+This change led to a boom in commercial building construction in the 1920s, with various structures being erected along the avenue.
+While construction declined during the Great Depression and World War II, some commercial buildings and apartments continued to be built.

+1940s–present

 East Colfax and Capitol Hill remained a solid middle-class neighborhood until the next demographic change occurred.
 After World War II, the mentality of many urban dwellers shifted.
 Mortgage lenders preferred new construction and there was a massive "white flight" to the suburbs.
 Families and the established middle class left Capitol Hill in a mass diaspora, selling off the family home to a developer interested in putting up a high-rise in its place or leaving the home abandoned.
 The demographics of people left behind were an underclass of transients and renters.

 Also, the zoning along East Colfax has been badly planned for 50 years.
 In the 1950s East Colfax was rezoned B4, and the planners encouraged separation of uses and dependence on the automobile.
 Property owners along East Colfax found it much more rewarding to tear down an existing historic building and put up a new building in its place, rather than renovating.
 Planners and building officials encouraged this, for this was a time when old was considered ugly and new buildings meant progress.

 In addition the zoning code from the 1950s, a 2:1 floor-area ratio (FAR) was adopted for East Colfax.
 These ratios determine the square footage of the building in relation to the lot size.
 Builders in the 1950s who tore down historic buildings along East Colfax for the purpose of developing a brand-new property were required to abide by the car-friendly codes and provide for automobile use.

 As the feasibility study, East Colfax Avenue: An Opportunity and a Model for Development Action, claims about the streetscape of East Colfax, "[East Colfax is designed to] encourage development of smaller parcels that lack frontage definition, have unevenly deep setback patterns and leave a large quantity of undeveloped space."
 This FAR almost single-handedly contributed to the architectural demise of East Colfax.